System environment (Hostname, DNS etc)

 }

-Create the /etc/dovecot/dovecot-users password file.
-This file is a plain text database that holds email users on your server.
+Create /etc/dovecot/dovecot-users file.
+This file is a plain text database that holds email users and passwords on your server.

 sudo vi /etc/dovecot/dovecot-users

-Add the users that you want to use the email service to the file by following the format below.
+Add email users to the file by following the format below.
 Replace EXAMPLE_PASSWORD with a strong password.
 Also, replace myvps.com with your domain name.

 [email protected]:{plain}EXAMPLE_PASSWORD